 More inexperienced shoplifters might nervously eye cameras or staff members.
 With this sign of a shoplister, if you feel someone paying a little too much attention to your or your team, stare at them back.

 Some thieves will switch price tags so that an expensive item will ring up for much less.
 Watch out for tampering or torn price tags.

 Other Signs of a Shoplifter

-For more assistance in tracking down shoplifting, check out KORONA POS software.
+For more assistance in tracking down shoplifting and asset security, check out KORONA POS software.
 Every subscription comes with inventory management, detailed employee reporting, and customizable software access.
 These will help your products on your shelves instead of inside someone’s giant pair of jeans.